Semovente da 75/46: Development

 The other main difference with its precursor was in the overall increased armour: sloped plates were applied to the casemate and others were added on the sides, above the tracks.
 Due to these features and despite its origins, the 75/46 is considered a tank destroyer in every respect.

 Production

 Between 1944 and the end of World War II in Italy, Ansaldo managed to assemble only 11 or 13 vehicles, all deployed exclusively by the Wehrmacht.
-Their standard camouflage, applied just after assembly, was Saharian Khaki background with reddish-brown and gray-green patches.
+Their standard camouflage, applied just after assembly, was Saharan Khaki background with reddish-brown and gray-green patches.